Palliative care and end of life services

 - Advance care plans

-Advance care plans can help the people close to you and those caring for you to know what is important to you about the level of healthcare and quality of life you would want.
+Advance care plans can help the people close to you and those caring for you to know what is important about the level of healthcare and quality of life you would want.

 - End of life and palliative care at home